-Le Cordon Bleu Ottawa Culinary Arts Institute is Canada's only campus for Le Cordon Bleu.
+Le Cordon Bleu Ottawa Culinary Arts Institute is the only campus for Le Cordon Bleu in North America.
 Every year, students from all over the world, representing more than 100 nationalities, attend our campus to share a common bond in their passion for pastry and cuisine.

-Learn from our world class authentic French Chefs that have earned some of the highest honors in the industry.
-Your Chef instructor could be an Un Des Meilleur Ouvrier de France – MOF, or have trained in the finest Michelin starred restaurants.
-Each day the chefs are in the kitchen with you, mentoring and guiding you along the way.
+Learn from our world class French Chefs that have earned some of the highest honors in the industry.
+Our Chef instructors come to us from the industry with many having trained and worked in the finest Michelin starred restaurants.
+Smaller class sizes allow our chefs to be in the kitchen with you, mentoring and guiding you along the way.

 Our students strive for successful culinary careers in a wide variety of fields, including restaurant kitchens, catering, restaurant and hotel management, journalism, consulting, food service, food styling and education, as well as for personal enrichment and enjoyment.

 The most important thing I learned is that I didn't know anything about cooking, although I thought I was a great amateur cook at home.
 It humbles you.
 The first 2-3 weeks at the Cordon Bleu you realize you need to start with the basics, and not be over-anxious to start butchering rabbits!
 Also, I had a great time improving my knife skills.
 That was the very first thing you learn.
 I would go the supermarket and buy a 5lb bag of carrots, peel them and start practicing my Juliennes, Brunoise, Turning, etc... so I could be ahead of the game when getting my first job.